 Step 4: Install Your Drawer Organizer (5 minutes)

 A Bamboo Expandable Drawer Organizer is an excellent fit for spice drawers of different sizes.
 It expands to fit your drawer precisely and keeps each zone clearly defined.
-The natural bamboo construction means it won’t warp or absorb odors over time.
+The natural bamboo construction means it won’t warp or absorb odors over time — a critical advantage in a drawer full of aromatic spices.
+For help choosing the right size, see our guide to choosing a bamboo organizer for your kitchen.

 Step 5: Return Spices Label-Side Up (5 minutes)